Automotive industry in the United States: 1970s

 Auto sales were hurt by the 1973 oil crisis Arab embargo as the price of gasoline soared.
 Small fuel-efficient cars from foreign automakers took a sharply higher share of the U.S. auto sales market.
 Under the Energy Policy and Conservation Act the federal government initiated fuel efficiency standards (known as Corporate Average Fuel Economy, or CAFE) in 1975, effective as of 1978 for passenger cars, and as of 1979 for light trucks.

 For passenger cars, the initial standard was 18 miles per gallon (mpg), and increased to 27.5 mpg by 1985.

 General Motors began responding first to the high gas prices by downsizing most of their models by 1977, and lowering their performance.
 In 1979, the second oil price spike occurred, precipitated by political events in Iran, resulting in the 1979 energy crisis.
 By 1980, the economy slid into turmoil, with high inflation, high unemployment, and high interest rates.
 The automakers suffered large operating losses.
 Chrysler was hurt most severely and in 1979 received a bailout from the federal government in the form of $1.5 billion in loan guarantees.
 One quick fix was a Detroit-built version of their then-new French (Simca) economy car, the Horizon.
 As a result of its financial difficulties, Chrysler sold its British and French subsidiaries, Rootes Group and Simca to the French automaker Groupe PSA for $1.

-Cadillac damaged their reputation when the four-cylinder Cadillac Cimarron was introduced in 1981 (a gussied-up Chevrolet Cavalier at twice the price) and the "V8-6-4" engine didn't work as advertised.
+Cadillac damaged their reputation when the four-cylinder Cadillac Cimarron was introduced in 1981 (a gussied-up Chevrolet Cavalier at twice the price) and the "V8-6-4" engine did not work as advertised.
 GM's reputation was also damaged when it revealed in 1977 that they were installing Chevrolet engines in Oldsmobiles, and lawsuits from aggrieved Oldsmobile owners followed.
 Likewise litigation ensued when a trio of diesel engines, designed from gasoline engines and used in GM cars from 1978 to 1985 suffered major problems.
 Class action lawsuits and efforts from the Federal Trade Commission resulted in buybacks of the cars from GM.
 Chrysler also suffered damage to its reputation when its compact cars, the Plymouth Volaré and Dodge Aspen, were developed quickly and suffered from massive recalls and poor quality.